U-Share-funded collaboration projects

 In this project the researchers aim to develop a novel Artificial Intelligence (AI) tool than can enable the identification of individuals with high risk of developing a disease.
 They will combine AI tools with large-scale sequencing data from a cohort with more than half a million participants.
 The focus will be on a subset of common diseases, such as osteoporosis and myocardial infarction, where the models can be verified in a clinical setting and for which good preventive treatments are available.
 With this approach, the researchers hope to develop a new AI tool for disease prediction that goes beyond the ones that are state-of the art today.

 In the 2019 call for applications for collaboration projects, two projects were granted funding:

-"Targeting mast cells and carboxypeptidase A in asthma", with Sara Wernersson as PI and Srinivas Akula as postdoc.
+The project at SLU is called "Targeting mast cells and carboxypeptidase A in asthma", with Sara Wernersson as PI and Srinivas Akula as postdoc.